 My main research interest is autism and the possible link with culture.
 Several factors that are linked to autism, such as Executive Functioning, Language (e.g., multilingualism), Imagination, and Music might be influenced by culture.
 I am eager to explore how culture might influence the interpretation and expression of, and attitude towards (e.g., stigma) autistic traits and autism.
 Moreover, I aim to explore how these factors are linked to parental stress, parenting styles, and the quality of life of families with autistic children.

 I am module convenor and lecturer for the following modules:

-- Third-year modules developed by me: Autism (PSGY 3035) and Introduction into Clinical Psychology (PSGY3030)
+- Introduction into Clinical Psychology year 3 (PSGY3030)

 In my current research, I focus on possible cultural differences in interpretation of autism traits, attitude towards autism, stress among parents of children with autism, and music preferences from… read more

 DE VRIES, MARIEKE, PRINS, PIER J. M., SCHMAND, BEN A. and GEURTS, HILDE M., 2015.
 Working memory and cognitive flexibility-training for children with an autism spectrum disorder: a randomized controlled trial JOURNAL OF CHILD PSYCHOLOGY AND PSYCHIATRY.
 56(5), 566-576 DE VRIES, MARIEKE and GEURTS, HILDE M., 2012.
 Cognitive Flexibility in ASD; Task Switching with Emotional Faces JOURNAL OF AUTISM AND DEVELOPMENTAL DISORDERS.
 42(12), 2558-2568